wion/textpattern.tmbundle/README.md

 This bundle was [originally created by Marios Butner in 2007](https://web.archive.org/web/20070627014758/http://www.consking.com/article/txp-bundle-version-07) for TextMate 1.
 It mostly functions in TextMate 2, but needs modernizing against changes made in both TextMate and Textpattern.

-@wion has resurfaced the bundle, with Butner's permission (who is currently not on GitHub), as a viable tool option for those who use Textpattern and wish to develop Textpattern theme packages in TextMate.
-Butner has said he does not support the bundle anymore, so as far as this repository's owner is concerned, this bundle is in the care of the "Textpattern project":https://github.com/textpattern, for which is was created; while recognizing that Butner may like to be the repo maintainer, whether by his own account or under that of Txp on GitHub.
+Wion has resurfaced the bundle, with Butner's permission (who is currently not on GitHub), as a viable tool option for those who use Textpattern and wish to develop Textpattern theme packages in TextMate.
+Butner has said he does not support the bundle anymore, but an allowance is made that he might change his mind.
+So as far as this repository's owner is concerned, the bundle is in the care of the Textpattern project, for which is was created, while recognizing that Butner may like to be the repo maintainer in the future, whether by his own account or under that of the [Textpattern project on GitHub](https://github.com/textpattern).

 # Objectives